 - Yes, one can always create a real-time dashboard from Customization > Dashboards with filters.
 The same can be automated using the email option with daily frequency.

 - How to access a custom dimension sent with an event?

 - A custom dimension sent with an event can either be taken as a secondary dimension in a particular report or one can opt to create a custom report for the same.

 - Can someone use offline data in a Google Analytics Report?

-- Yes, one can always use data import feature available in Google Analytics and once the offline data flows in Google Analytics Custom Dimensions, it is best put to use by a secondary dimension or a custom report where your offline data will merge with the Google Analytics data.
+- Yes, one can always use the data import feature available in Google Analytics and once the offline data flows in Google Analytics Custom Dimensions, it is best put to use by a secondary dimension or a custom report where your offline data will merge with the Google Analytics data.

-- Yes, you can either apply up to four segments for the same report or a dashboards with many reports with different filter condition that are possible to create.
+- Yes, you can either apply up to four segments for the same report or dashboards with many reports with different filter condition that are possible to create.